janscience/ESensors/docs/classes.md

 ## ESensorValue

 An [ESensorValue](../src/ESensorValue.h) is an [ESensor](#esensor)
-that owns a [ESensorDevice](#esensordevice) and exposes a single type of sensor reading of this device.
+that owns a pointer to an [ESensorDevice](#esensordevice) and exposes a single type of sensor reading of this device.
 See the documentation of the [ESensorDevice](#esensordevice)s listed above for available [ESensor](#esensor) classes.